Manual Handling Compensation Claims

 • Manufacturing and warehouse employees

-No matter what industry you work in, if you have suffered an injury while carrying out heavy lifting in your place of work and it was caused by the negligence of another member of staff or your employer, we can help you to make a claim.
+No matter what industry you work in, if you have been affected by an injury while carrying out heavy lifting in your place of work due to the negligence of another member of staff or your employer, we can help you to make a claim.

 Compensation awarded in a manual handling claim will help to cover any loss of earnings and limit the impact of your injury on your day-to-day life.
 It will also provide recompense for your pain and suffering, so if you have been injured in a manual handling accident you should contact a solicitor as soon as possible.